hyperledger-archives/sawtooth-pbft/README.md

 + [ ] **Persistent storage:** Nodes should be able to recover from crashes by saving their logs in persistent storage instead of keeping everything in memory
-+ [ ] **Testing improvements:** Presently, a liveness test up to 55 blocks has been performed on a network of four nodes.
-Testing still needs to be designed and implemented for nodes that crash, and/or are malicious.
 + [ ] **Documentation:** Use existing Sawtooth doc generation to create documentation for this project